denkaty/laravel-product-app/README.md

 - `2023_12_20_202454_create_categories_table`: Creates the initial categories table.
 - `2024_01_07_230716_add_columns_to_categories_table`: Adds columns to the categories table: name.
 - `2024_01_07_231629_add_columns_to_products_table`: Adds columns to the products table: name, category_id, description, image.

+## Factories

+### Category Factory

+The `CategoryFactory` generates default instances for the Category model.
+It includes a randomly generated word for the name attribute.

+### Product Factory

+The `ProductFactory` creates default instances for the Product model.
+It generates data for attributes like name, category, description, and image.